Koko-66/Web-App-DevOps-Project/Containerization process.md

     - `apt-get clean`: cleans the local repository of retrieved package files that are no longer necessary.

-    <span style="color:green"><sup>*</sup>Descriptions obtained with help of ChatGPT.</span>

 5. `RUN pip install --upgrade pip setuptools`: upgrades  `pip` and `setuptools` to their latest versions to ensure that the subsequent Python packages installed using pip benefit from bug fixes, new features, and improvements in the package management system.

 6. `RUN pip install --trusted-host pypi.python.org -r requirements.txt`: installs Python packages required to run the application, specifyng pypi.python.org as a trusted host.

 7. `EXPOSE 5000`: exposes port 5000 to allow access to the Flask application from outside of the container.
-See [Troubleshooting](#running-the-container---truoubleshooting) section below for potenital issues with accessing 5000 port on a Mac and how to solve them.
+See [Troubleshooting](#running-the-container---troubleshooting) section below for potenital issues with accessing 5000 port on a Mac and how to solve them.

 8. `CMD ["python", "app.py]`: runs app.py file with Python.